didoesdigital/plover-dictionaries/README.md

-## Australian English Dictionary
+## Australian English Dictionaries

-This is an Australian English companion dictionary intended to be used in combination with the default Plover dictionary.
-It overrides default briefs with Australian variations, and also includes Australian prefixes, suffixes, alternative spellings, and vocabulary.
+There are two Australian English companion dictionaries, each intended to be used in combination with the default Plover dictionary.

+One overrides the default briefs with Australian variations, and also includes Australian prefixes, suffixes, alternative spellings, and vocabulary.
 To use this dictionary, copy the [`dict_en_AU.json`](https://github.com/dimonster/plover-dictionaries/raw/master/dictionaries/dict_en_AU.json) file into your dictionary folder and add it to your Plover config after the default Plover dictionary so that it overrides default Plover briefs.

+The other dictionary uses a kind of suffix stroke, `/A*U`, after every default brief to translate the word to Australian English.
+For example, to write "empathize", you would stroke `*EPL/THAOEUS`.
+Then, to write "empathise" you would add `/A*U`.
+That is, this dictionary's entry for "empathise" is `"*EPL/THAOEUS/A*U": "empathise",`.
+To use this dictionary, copy the [`dict_en_AU_with_extra_stroke.json`](https://github.com/dimonster/plover-dictionaries/raw/master/dictionaries/dict_en_AU_with_extra_stroke.json) file into your dictionary folder and add it to your Plover config after the default Plover dictionary.

 ### Notes on Design of and Changes in the Australian English Dictionary

+These notes concern the main Australian English dictionary, [`dict_en_AU.json`](https://github.com/dimonster/plover-dictionaries/raw/master/dictionaries/dict_en_AU.json):

 - Briefs primarily form the Australian spelling, while longer phonetic strokes may form the US spelling on demand.
 - `A*ER`strokes the "aero" prefix for the Australian spelling of aeroplane